-Somewhere on a mountaintop above Lake George, tucked behind life-size lion statues and Gothic iron gates, sits a place that has no real business existing.
-Highlands Castle is the kind of property that sounds like a fever dream until you're standing on its terrace watching the light change over the Adirondacks, wondering how a single man with no architectural training, no construction background, and a fundraising company to run managed to pull off what took most of his adult life to build.
+Somewhere on a mountaintop above Lake George, tucked behind life-size lion statues and Gothic iron gates, sits a place that's hard to believe exists.
+Highlands Castle is the kind of property that sounds like a fever dream until you're standing on its terrace watching the light change over the Adirondacks, wondering how a single man with no architectural training, and a fundraising company to run managed to pull off what took most of his adult life to build.
 The short answer: he promised his kid.
 The long answer is considerably more interesting.

 Location